E-L-W/GitHub-How-To/Markdown Useful Info.md

 ## Notes on Markdown and HTML

-Markdown itself is in some ways limited (as a language) however, because inline HTML works with markdown on GitHub, the use of HTML tags and other HTML syntax, expands the capabilities of markdown greatly.
+Markdown itself is in some ways limited (as a language) however, because some inline HTML works with markdown on GitHub, the use of HTML tags and other HTML syntax, expands the capabilities of markdown.

 Therefore, the following hints will use a mix of HTML and markup syntax.

+That said, GitHub Web does not support a lot of HTML tags or syntax, so bear that in mind when creating .md files for display on GitHub web.

 **NOTE:**
 It is important to note that within inline HTML syntax, I have sometimes had trouble using markup language when editing .md files on GitHub web - though this has not always been the case.
 Sometimes, if I have defined a paragraph using `<p> paragraph here </p>` tags, I have not been able to use markup syntax within the `<p>` paragraph tags `</p>`.

-Using an IDE might prevent these problems, as I have yet to come across these issues on PyCharm - likely other IDEs also "patch" these issues.
+IDEs will display the HTML code with no problems, however this does not mean that it will display in GitHub Web.
+This document will therefore occasionally be updated with unfinished segments for testing GitHub's markdown.

 ## Code Blocks